ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud diagrams organize a solution to visually show the functionality and availability of the IBM Cloud platform.
+IBM Cloud diagrams organize a solution with boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc. on which services and applications are deployed.

 ![VPCArchitecture](/images/ibm_vpc_architecture_power_drawio.png)